 Psilocybe species typically have black-purple spores, but they are not the only genus that can have spore prints of this colour.
 Some of the poisonous lookalike species (especially among the wood loving species) can have spore prints of a similar enough color to look the same.
 Hypholoma sp., for example, also have black-purple spores.
 Meanwhile, other lookalike species such as Galerina and Cortinarius will have rusty brown spores.
 All good identification guides include the colour of the spore print.

-How to Find Spore Prints Online
+Spore Prints Online

 There are many ways to obtain prints online.
 But before purchasing or swapping spores, be aware of your local laws, which differ among localities, states and countries.
 Spores of Psilocybin mushrooms fit in a fuzzy legal zone, where you may be able to obtain them legally (“spores for microscopy”), but germinating the spores is illegal—even the intention to grow may be enough to cause problems!

 Some countries also have very strict biosecurity laws.
 For example, importation of Psilocybe spores into Australia is illegal: At a federal level, all parts of a Psilocybe mushroom, including spores, are illegal.